jjmanton/data-access-application-block/README.md

 However, the block is not intended to be an Object/Relational Mapping (O/RM) solution.
 Although it uses mappings to relate parameters and relational data with the properties of objects, but does not implement an O/RM modeling solution.

-Detailed tutorial and API reference is at https://enterpriselibrary.github.io/daab/

-## How to help
-Interested in helping out?
-That's great.
-Look at the [issues](https://github.com/EnterpriseLibrary/data-access-application-block/issues) and see if there's something you'd like to work on, or [open a new issue](https://github.com/EnterpriseLibrary/data-access-application-block/issues/new/choose) if you have a new idea.
-Once your new issue is approved, head to the [wiki](https://github.com/EnterpriseLibrary/data-access-application-block/wiki) to learn about our coding conventions and how to set up your environment, fork and submit a PR.